-Therefore, the blocking effect that downward displacement is subject to must be due to constraints on the postsyntactic realization of head chains, which is the locus of the difference between downward and upward displacement under this account.
-The analysis proposed here, to which we turn below, is based on two hytpotheses: (i) in certain morphosyntactic contexts, head chains containing V^{} are split, and (ii) certain elements in the M-values of the resulting chains are exponed defectively.
-In a nutshell, do is the defective realization of the verb in the higher chain, and bare inflection in the lower chain is the defective realization of T in that chain.
+In the analysis of head displacement proposed here, this difference between downward and upward displacement must be couched in different terms.
+Since both are the result of the same syntactic operation, their differences cannot be the result of differences in the application of GenHM, but must be instead due to conditions on the postsyntactic realization of head chains, which is the locus of the difference between downward and upward displacement under this account.
+Our analysis below is thus based on the claim that GenHM does apply in do-support contexts, but (i) in these contexts, head chains containing $V^$ are split, and (ii) certain elements in the M-values of the resulting chains are exponed defectively.
+In a nutshell, do is the defective realization of T in that chain.

-23Lowering of T in English is also assumed to be blocked by intervening sentence negation and inverted subjects in Embick and Noyer 2001:584-591, but this is not the immediate trigger of do-support in that analysis.
+&lt;sup>28Lowering of T in English is also assumed to be blocked by intervening sentence negation and inverted subjects in Embick and Noyer 2001:584-591, but this is not the immediate trigger of do-support in that analysis.